It is easy to believe that all measuring tools for woodworking are alike.

 Consisting of two arms that are normally 24” and 16” in length, the framing square is an L-shaped tool that works perfectly when you must make 90-degree measurements.

 The framing square also comes in smaller sizes as well.

 Arguably the most recognizable of all measuring tools used by woodworkers, you will often see this on the belt or in the toolbox of a woodworker.

 They come in different sizes to be used for different jobs.

 In most cases, this will be the first measuring tool you will reach for when a measurement is needed.

 6) Mechanical Pencil

-Different than a standard pencil because the line it makes is considerably thinner.
+This is a great marking tool for carpentry, and it’s different than a standard pencil because the line it makes is considerably thinner.